ansible/ansible/docs/docsite/rst/network/getting_started/first_playbook.rst

 Install Ansible using your preferred method.
 See :ref:`installation_guide`.
 Then return to this tutorial.

-Confirm the version of Ansible (must be >= 2.5):
+Confirm the version of Ansible (must be >= 2.10):

 .. code-block:: bash

    ansible --version

-Establish a Manual Connection to a Managed Node
+Establish a manual connection to a managed node
 ==================================================

 To confirm your credentials, connect to a network device manually and retrieve its configuration.
 Replace the sample user and device name with your real credentials.
 For example, for a VyOS router: